Brad Brach

-Brad Brach (/brɑːk/ BRAHK; born April 12, 1986) is an American professional baseball pitcher who is a free agent.
-He has played in Major League Baseball (MLB) for the San Diego Padres, Baltimore Orioles, Atlanta Braves, Chicago Cubs, New York Mets, and Cincinnati Reds.
+Brad Brach (/brɑːk/ BRAHK; born April 12, 1986) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the San Diego Padres, Baltimore Orioles, Atlanta Braves, Chicago Cubs, New York Mets, and Cincinnati Reds.
 Brach was an All-Star in 2016.

 Amateur career

 Brach grew up in Freehold Township, New Jersey, where he attended Freehold Township High School.
 Brach grew up a New York Mets fan.
 He enrolled at Monmouth University and played college baseball as a starting pitcher for the Monmouth Hawks through his senior year.
 In 2007, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.
 As of 2011 he still held the school record for career wins and strikeouts.
 In 2016, he was inducted into Monmouth's athletics hall of fame.

 Professional career

 San Diego Padres

 The San Diego Padres selected Brach in the 42nd round of the 2008 Major League Baseball draft; he was signed by the Padres' Northeast Scouting Director, Jim Bretz.
 Brach spent 2009 with the Class-A Fort Wayne TinCaps and 2010 with the Class-A Advanced Lake Elsinore Storm pitching in relief.
 He was named the California League's Pitcher of the Year for 2010 after posting a 2.47 ERA and saving a league record 41 games in 62 appearances.
 Brach began 2011 with the Double-A San Antonio Missions and was promoted to the Triple-A Tucson Padres in July.
 Between the two clubs he posted a 2.89 ERA and 94 strikeouts in 712/3 innings.